sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- enum EventType::variant StreamGroupDone -->
 Indicates that there is no more data for the stream group ID in the message.
 Sent before EOS in some instances and should be handled mostly the same.
-(Since 1.10)
+(Since: 1.10)
 <!-- enum EventType::variant Eos -->
 End-Of-Stream.
 No more data is to be expected to follow without either a STREAM_START event, or a FLUSH_STOP and a SEGMENT